Top 13 Most Wanted Lost Objects In The World Today

 Photo Luxatic

-According to legend, Charles the Bold—the Duke of Burgundy—carried this 132.27-carat yellow diamond into the 1477 Battle of Nancy as a talisman.
-The treasure did little to protect him, however, and he fell along with his gem.
-His mutilated corpse is said to have later been recovered from the battlefield, but the diamond was gone, supposedly picked up by a scavenger who sold it for two francs because he thought it was just glass.
+According to legend, the 132.27-carat yellow diamond was carried as a talisman by Charles the Bold, Duke of Burgundy, into the 1477 Battle of Nancy.
+The treasure, however, did little to protect him, and he fell along with his gem.
+His mutilated body was later recovered from the battlefield, but the diamond had vanished, allegedly picked up by a scavenger who mistook it for glass and sold it for two francs.

-However, in the 1920s the art historian Nello Tarchiani did archival research that revealed the diamond likely had no connection to the duke.
-The gemstone had originated in southern India, where it stayed until the Portuguese seized the area in the 1500s.
-Soon afterward, it made its way to Europe and into the hands of a series of illustrious owners, including Ferdinand de’ Medici, the Duke of Tuscany, in 1601.
-It was in the treasury of the Medicis in Florence that it got its name—the Florentine Diamond—and most likely its glistening, 126-facet double rose cut.
+However, in the 1920s, art historian Nello Tarchiani conducted archival research that revealed the diamond had no connection to the Duke of Windsor.
+The gemstone was discovered in southern India and remained there until the 1500s, when the Portuguese conquered the region.
+It arrived in Europe soon after and passed through the hands of several illustrious owners, including Ferdinand de' Medici, Duke of Tuscany, in 1601.
+The Florentine Diamond got its name, and most likely its gleaming, 126-facet double rose cut, from the Medici treasury in Florence.

-When Anna Maria Luisa de' Medici, the last of the Medici ruling family, died in 1743, the diamond didn't stay with the treasure trove she bequeathed to the Tuscan state.
-Instead, Francis Stephan of Lorraine (who later became the Grand Duke of Tuscany and Holy Roman Emperor) bought it for his wife, Empress Maria Teresa, herself at the end of the House of Habsburg line.
-For a time, the Florentine diamond became part of the crown jewels in Vienna.
-Then the Austro-Hungarian Empire collapsed after World War I, and the diamond, it’s believed, was carried into exile in Switzerland by its last emperor, Charles I.
+The diamond was not among the treasures left to the Tuscan state by the last of the Medici ruling family, Anna Maria Luisa de' Medici, when she died in 1743.
+Instead, Francis Stephan of Lorraine (later Grand Duke of Tuscany and Holy Roman Emperor) bought it for his Habsburg-born wife, Empress Maria Teresa.
+The Florentine diamond was once part of Vienna's crown jewels.
+After World War I, the Austro-Hungarian Empire disintegrated, and the diamond is thought to have been taken into exile in Switzerland by its last emperor, Charles I.

-The Florentine Diamond is one of the rarest of diamonds with quite an unusual shape with 9 sides and 126 facets, in fact, it was once the biggest diamond in Europe.
-Where did this magnificent beauty come from?
-The Florentine Diamond is actually of Indian origin but has spent most of its time in Europe.
+The Florentine Diamond is one of the rarest diamonds, with nine sides and 126 facets.
+It was once Europe's largest diamond.
+Where did this exquisite beauty come from?
+Despite its Indian origins, the Florentine Diamond has spent the majority of its life in Europe.

-It was first cut by Lode Van Berkem for Charles the Bold who lived from 1433-1477.
-Its signature feature is its bright yellow color with some hint of green.
-On the scale, it weighs a whopping 686.3 carats!
+In the beginning, Lode Van Berkem cut it for Charles the Bold, who lived from 1433 to 1477.
+Its distinguishing feature is a bright yellow hue with a subtle green undertone.
+On the scale, it weighs an incredible 686.3 carats!

 12. The Jules Rimet Trophy